 Details of the transport improvements that are part of AMETI’s Panmure to Pakuranga work.

-The Panmure to Pakuranga busway will start from an upgraded Panmure Station, providing easy connections between trains and buses.
-It will run along the north side of Lagoon Drive, with bus stops at the intersections with Domain Road and Church Crescent, and form the South-Eastern Busway when the Pakuranga to Botany busway is completed.
+The Panmure to Pakuranga busway will start from the upgraded Panmure Station, providing easy connections between trains and buses.
+It will run along the north side of Lagoon Drive, with bus stops at the intersections with Domain Road and Church Crescent, and form the south eastern Busway when the Pakuranga to Botany busway is completed.

 - New bus and rail interchange at Panmure.